Leo Jewellery: The Lion, the Sun, and Why Leos Can't Help But Shine

 Now, we're not going to tell you that your birth date controls your personality.
 But we will tell you that 4,000 years of astrological tradition and roughly a billion people who follow it have built a rich, layered mythology around this sign.
 The Leo archetype shows up in literature, psychology, jewellery design, and the way people choose gifts.
 Whether you believe the stars have influence or you just think the lion is a cool symbol, there's a lot here worth knowing.

 This is the full picture.
-The myth, the personality, the stones, the jewellery, and the honest truth about what it means to be born under the sign of the lion.
+The myth, the personality, the stones, and what Leo means in the world of jewellery.

 The Myth Behind Leo: Hercules and the Nemean Lion